kanishkaverma/Bakerai_indiviual_kanishka/indiviual_read_me.md

 # Features implemented since A3

+## to run
+-run flask_backend.py
+-go to the specified http url and you should be able to query the bot from there.
 ## Named Entity Recognition

 The code of this feature is contained in named_entity_recognition.py.
 I had to implement this feature before I can use the google map static image API.